Day use picnic site.

 Directions

-From Tucson, take Catalina Highway northeast off Tanque Verde Road.
-Drive 4.2 miles to the Coronado National Forest boundary, then continue 5.7 miles to the campground between mileposts 5 and 6.
-All campsites are accessible via paved roads.
+From Tucson, take Catalina Highway (also called General Hitchcock Highway) northeast off Tanque Verde Road.
+Drive 4.2 miles to the Coronado National Forest boundary, then continue 5.7 miles to the campground entrance between mileposts 5 and 6.
+All campsite roads are paved and accessible by two-wheel drive vehicles.

 Amenities